CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/README.md

 ### 11 Bridging Edge Loops
 * Learning the power of bridging edge loops.
-* Opps our pawn is lovely but has too many polygons!
+* Oops our pawn is lovely but has too many polygons!

 ### 13 Managing The Chess Scene Assets
 * Decide how we can manage our materials.